 Criminal Justice & Policing

-We advocate for a criminal justice system that is fair and free of bias, respects the dignity and rights of all who come into contact with it, and is centered on community-based solutions that prioritize rehabilitation and supportive services over punishment.
+The criminal justice system should be fair and free of bias, respect the dignity and rights of all who come into contact with it, and centered on community-based solutions that prioritize rehabilitation and supportive services over punishment.

 We fight for protections against law enforcement violence and abuse and for investments that keep us safe through community-led interventions, services and resources.